lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 I've prepared a [repo](http://github.com/alaingalvan/raw-vulkan) with a some C++ examples.
 We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.

+In the processes we'll clarify exactly what it will take to build a low level graphics abstraction that we can build on top of.

 ## Setup

 First install [Conan](https://www.conan.io/downloads), A C++ package manager as easy to use as `npm`, then type the following in your [terminal](https://hyper.is/).